s3784857RMIT/GEOM2159-Geospatial-Programming-2150-/README.md

 # GEOM2159-Geospatial-Programming-2150-
-GitHub site for Semester 2 Geospatial Programming Final project
+GitHub site for Semester 2 Geospatial Programming Final Project

 The two codes that are brought into this GitHub Folder today are apart of the entire Final Project.